 Most of these chippers are powered by a standard gasoline engine supplied either by Briggs & Stratton or Honda.
 Picking those manufacturers offers the added security of widely available warranties.
 The standard motorized chipper is driven by a 4-stroke, air cooled, 420cc, 13.5HP engine.
 Those engine provide reliable and powerful operation to chip and shred all wooded materials up to 4” in diameter.
 That will cover like 90% of any and all needs the large number of wood chippers will ever encounter.

-The MDWC-1500 wood chipper is equipped with an Infeed Chute with an opening of about 20” x 20”.
+The MDWC-1500 4.5″ Gas Powered Wood Chipper is equipped with an Infeed Chute with an opening of about 20” x 20”.
 Gravity feeds the material against a drum which contains normally two cutting knives which operate against the counter knife.
 The drum is driven by the gasoline engine at 2,000RPM.
 That motion cuts the wood and the centrifugal force created by the rotation of the drum throws out the chips thru the output chute, which usually rotates a full 360 degrees.
 The engine typically connects via a centrifugal clutch and then transfer the power via a belt drive.